 This surefire wake-me-up-now coffee beverage requires an Espresso Machine.
 And procuring it can be expensive (but one fantastic investment).
 It will cost you around 11K – 110K Php, depending on the features.
-And the best tasting Espresso I had was prepared from a digital Espresso machine.
+And one of the best tasting Espressos I had was prepared from a digital Espresso machine.

-This digital Espresso machine grounded the coffee beans, boiled the water, and poured the steaming Espresso into my cup — all with a single press of a button.
+This digital Espresso machine has a built-in grinder that prepared the coffee beans, boiled the water, and poured the steaming Espresso into my cup — all with a single press of a button.
 And the aroma, the texture, the fresh coffee bean flavor, and the full crema were in a perfect blend.
 It was not good — it was great.

 That coffee experience was so unforgettable (and it even visited my dreams).
 So I searched for this machine.
 Then I found out that it will cost me around 50K – 65K Php to have one (poor salesman, I had four cups during the sales demo); sadly, I could not afford it — for now (always think positive).
 Someday, someday, someday, someday…